 The Office utilises an electronic case management system (RESOLVE) for the management of complaints in the Ombudsman and Energy and Water Ombudsman jurisdictions, and in the review of child deaths and family and domestic violence fatalities.
-RESOLVE is directly integrated with the EDRMS, allowing records and related cases to be saved and accessed through RESOLVE.
+RESOLVE is directly integrated with the EDRMS, allowing records and related cases to be accessed and updated through RESOLVE.